 Missouri is also a comparative negligence state, which means that you don’t have to be completely without fault in order to receive compensation.
 For example, if you were awarded $10,000 in damages but were found to be 15 percent at fault, you would be entitled to $8,500 of compensation.
 Numerous factors are considered in order to arrive at fault percentage, which is why you need an expert attorney on your side so that if a lawsuit isn’t settled and reaches trial, you’ll be treated fairly and receive every penny you are owed.

-We want to take all the pressure off of you; if you have been injured, or a family member has lost their life, paying for medical bills and going through the grieving process is tough enough.
+We want to take all the pressure off of you; if you have been injured- or need a Springfield wrongful death attorney– paying for medical bills and going through the grieving process is tough enough.
 Filing an insurance claim is your first step in getting bills covered, but if your insurance or the defendant’s insurance can’t cover the costs, then a lawsuit may become necessary in order to be properly compensated for all the damages.
 If that happens, Douglas, Haun & Heidemann, P.C. can provide expert advice, sound legal guidance, and professional understanding of your case.
 Call our Springfield personal injury attorneys today.
 We represent clients who have been seriously injured and families who have lost loved ones due to the negligence of others.
 Our firm was started more than 100 years ago with the simple premise of helping people who have been injured receive compensation.

 When to Contact a Springfield Personal Injury Attorney